obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Statuses/Recurring Tasks and Custom Statuses.md

 > Note that the new task has `TODO` status, so it will show up in standard Tasks searches.

 > [!released]
-> This improved selection of status for new recurrences was introduced in Tasks X.Y.Z.
+> This improved selection of status for new recurrences was introduced in Tasks 5.4.0.

 ## When the current status type is NON_TASK